Robert Gregg (bishop): Life

 In 1874, Gregg was appointed Dean of Cork, and in the following year was selected by the Irish bishops to succeed James Thomas O'Brien in the diocese of Bishop of Ossory.
 Gregg, at forty-one years of age, thus became a member of the episcopal bench while his father was still Bishop of Cork, Cloyne and Ross.

 On his father's death on 26 May 1878, the synods of Cork, Cloyne and Ross at once selected Gregg to succeed him.
-As Bishop of Cork, Gregg's most noticeable work lay in the completion of the beautiful cathedral of St. Finn Barre, which had been rebuilt during his father's episcopate at a cost of over £100,000; but he also won a deserved reputation not only for administrative efficiency, but for a statesmanlike grasp of church problems which opened the way to the highest office in the Irish church.
+As Bishop of Cork, Gregg's most noticeable work lay in the completion of the cathedral of St. Finn Barre, which had been rebuilt during his father's episcopate at a cost of over £100,000.
 On the death in 1893 of Primate Robert Bent Knox, Gregg was selected to succeed him as Archbishop of Armagh and Primate of all Ireland.

-He married in 1863 Elinor Bainbridge of Frankfield, and had two children, John and Amy.
-Amy in 1898 married as his second wife Robert Walsh, Archdeacon of Dublin.
+He married Elinor Bainbridge of Frankfield in 1863, and had two children, John and Amy.
+Amy in 1898 married, as his second wife, Robert Walsh the Archdeacon of Dublin.